 |Vitamin K||25 μg||21%|

-Fresh snow peas are at their best in spring; however, you can buy them year around from the markets.
+Fresh snow peas are at their best in spring; however, you can buy them year-round from the markets.
 Choose fresh, flexible, flat, tender light-green pods.

 Avoid dry, wilting, and over-mature pods as they short of flavor.
 Similarly, avoid those with surface cuts, cracks, bruised, and discoloration.

-To prepare, wash in cold water, and pat dry.
-Remove green calyx attached at the stem end, and dry flower remnants at the tips.
+To prepare, wash in cold water and pat dry.
+Remove green calyx attached at the stem end, and flower remnants at the tips.

 Fresh pods are eaten as a whole.
-Use them early, while the pods are fresh and crispy.
-Snow pea pods feature tough string along the sides which you may require to remove before eating them raw or in the dishes.
+Use them early while the pods are fresh and crispy.
+Snow pea pods feature tough string which you may need to remove before eating them raw or in the dishes.